NoBiscuit4U/Overseer-ML/README.md

 Normalization Formula: xnorm = x - xmin / xmax - xmin

-This example shows the correlation of temperature and ice cream sales.
+This example shows the correlation between temperature and ice cream sales.

 The blue line is the line of best fit, and the orange line shows data point variation off the line of best fit.

+## K-Means
+K-means is a simple machine learning model that groups together points on a graph based on their distance to a centroid